Varga-Mark-Ors/Webfejlesztes-Projekt/README.md

    ```

 2. **Start the Backend**
-   - Open the `Weblap` folder in IntelliJ IDEA:
+   - Open the `Weblap` folder in IntelliJ IDEA

-   - Run the Application.java:
+   - Run the Application.java

 3. **Start the Frontend**
    - Open the `football-wiki` folder in Visual Studio Code: